iotaledger/wallet.rs/docOps/docs/libraries/nodejs/examples.md

 run()
 ```
 IOTA is based on _Unspent Transaction Output_ model.
-You can find a detailed explanation in the [Developer guide to Chrysalis](https://chrysalis.docs.iota.org/guides/dev_guide.html#unspent-transaction-output-utxo).
+You can find a detailed explanation in the [Developer Guide to Chrysalis](https://chrysalis.docs.iota.org/guides/dev_guide.html#unspent-transaction-output-utxo).

 ## Sending tokens
-You can use the following example to send tokens using an  _Account_  instance to any desired  _address_ :
+You can use the following example to send tokens using an  Account  instance to any desired  address:

 ```javascript
  require('dotenv').config();